APPRENTICE GUIDE

 How to Calculate Your Hours

-For apprenticeships starting from 1 August 2025, working out your off-the-job requirement is simpler than it used to be — you read it off your standard rather than calculating a percentage.
+For apprenticeships starting from 1 August 2025, working out your requirement is simpler than it used to be — you read it off your standard rather than calculating a percentage.

-What you record: Your college or training-provider days usually make up a large share of the total and are logged centrally by the provider.
+What you record.
+Your college or training-provider days usually make up a large share of the total and are logged centrally by the provider.
 Your job is to capture everything else — online study, shadowing on new work, manufacturer training, toolbox talks that teach something new, and directed practice — so your full total is evidenced.

 08 · Apprentice Guide